ebd622/fe-samples/routing/README.md

   }
 ```
 In `onEdit()` method we use a relative path `edit` in the `navigate` method.
 We also need to specify `relativeTo:` to let Angular know to which path it is relative.

+Let's also modify the servers component to decide whether we want to allow the editing depending ob the server ID: